Here’s a list of gear and stuff I use to create my music.

 - Boss CH-1 Super Chorus

-Of course I use additional FX and plugins in Logic all the time like stereo delay, reverb, compressors and exciters.
+Of course I use additional FX and plugins in Logic like stereo delay, reverb, bus-compressors and trackspacers.

 Microphone